sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

         Retrives the model name of the `PortableConsoleDeviceBase` concrete subclass.
         This method is mandatory for factory method to create instance from manual configuration.

-        :return: String, denoting model name of the `PortableConsoleDeviceBase` concrete subclass.
+        :return: A string, denoting model name of the `PortableConsoleDeviceBase` concrete subclass.
         """
         raise NotImplementedError

     @classmethod
     def get_instance(cls):
         """
-        Build and return portable console device object.
+        Build and return the portable console device object.

+        :return: A tuple of two values.
-        :return: Object derived from `PortableConsoleDeviceBase`.
+                 The first value is an object derived from `PortableConsoleDeviceBase`.
 If object cannot be created (eg. due to device not plugged in), return None.
+                 The second value is a string.
+If object cannot be created, return the error message.
+                 Otherwise, return an empty string.
         """
-        return NotImplementedError
+        raise NotImplementedError

     def get_serial_number(self):
         """
-        Retrieves the serial number of portable console device.
+        Retrieves the serial number of the portable console device.

-        :return: String, denoting serial number of portable console device.
+        :return: A string, denoting serial number of portable console device.
         """
         raise NotImplementedError